psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

 ![](images/EC2_Management_Console0.png)

+If you have finished with the TM351, and don't want to continue paying Amazon for any resource usage, make sure that you *terminate* any TM351 AMI *instances* you launched and ensure any *volumes* associated with them have been deleted.

+Also check to make sure that you have deleted any *snapshots* created whilst using the machine.

 ## Getting Started with the AWS CLI

 As well as controlling Amazon Web Services via the online web console, you can also execute commands from the command line using the [AWS CLI (command line interface)](https://aws.amazon.com/cli/).